LONG MEADOW RANCH ALL-STAR BIG BAND

 Rick has worked on 26 Broadway musicals, either as a copyist or orchestrator (or both), including The Producers, Young Frankenstein, Beauty and the Beast, The Lion King, Aladdin, The Newsies, and others.
-Rick has composed two television ads for Hershey chocolates, among others.
+Rick has composed television ads for Hershey chocolates, among others.

 Rick lives in San Francisco and performs regularly as both a trombone player and a bassist.

 Dr. Jon Brummel (“Dr. J”) is a freelance performer, educator, and technologist.
 He is a social media consultant for Hip-Bone Music and the founder and head administrator for Summer Music, a two-week music seminar in Lafayette.
 He has previously served on the faculties at California State University, Fresno; California State University, Stanislaus; and Los Medanos College as an instructor of low brass and lecturer.